rust-lang/reference/src/expressions.md

 types can't be named.

-In this example, we define a function `ten_times` that takes a higher-order function argument, and we then call it with a lambda expression as an argument, followed by a lambda expression that moves values from its environment.
+In this example, we define a function `ten_times` that takes a higher-order function argument, and we then call it with a closure expression as an argument, followed by a closure expression that moves values from its environment.

 ```rust
 fn ten_times<F>(f: F) where F: Fn(i32) {